Welcome to Stories from Jewish History

 People

-I'm an intellectual historian with a PhD in Medieval & Early Modern Jewish Studies and currently a student at Yeshivat Maharat.
+I'm an intellectual historian with a PhD in Medieval & Early Modern Jewish Studies and a student at Yeshivat Maharat.
 Some of my best friends are medieval rabbis.
 Want me to introduce you?